pchi17/buckofive/README.md

 * In new terminal run `redis-server` to start redis-server so sidekiq can connect
 * In new terminal run `rails server` to start rails server
 * In new terminal run `bundle exec sidekiq -C config/sidekiq.yml` to start sidekiq
-  * You can also user foreman to start both rails server and sidekiq, to use foreman,
-  * Run `gem install foreman` and then `foreman start`.
+  * You can also user foreman to start both rails server and sidekiq, to use foreman, run `gem install foreman` and then `foreman start`.
   * DO NOT add `foreman` to `Gemfile`
 * In new terminal run `bundle exec guard` to have guard watch for changes that need to be tested.